 Growth Prospects Steady: Most of the transportation-related revenues pledged to the bonds, including motor fuels taxes and motor vehicle receipts, are generally stable over time but have limited growth potential, while the oil company tax is more volatile.
 The addition of portions of the statewide sales tax has diversified pledged receipts beyond transportation-related activity.
-The addition of new motor vehicle sales taxes, to be phased-in over five years beginning in fiscal 2021, will further diversify pledged revenues.
+The addition of the motor vehicle sales tax on automobile purchases at dealerships, to be phased-in over five years beginning in fiscal 2019, will further diversify pledged revenues.